 Component parts and Assembly

-Removal of Inner Rear Door Panel 1/3/2001 onwards See below for information of rear door lock problem.
+Removal of Inner Rear Door Panel 1/3/2001 onwards Replacing defective locking mechanism

 Special Note Avoid accidents When ever working on parts of the car fitted with AIR BAGS and SEAT BELT PRE-TENSIONERS DISCONNENECT THE BATTERY BEFORE COMMENCING WORK.
 Failure to do so could result in accidental activation of an Air Bag & the SRS warning light remaining ON when you next turn ON the ignition.
 This includes Door panels and steering wheels where air bags are stowed.